kafkanetes/minikan/README.md

 If you have basic *python3* installation (which means that `pip install automation/requirements.txt` is optional), the following:

-	python dockerize.py
+	python dockerize.py builder all

+Note that  `all = all images w/o builder`, but you don't need to rebuild builder that frequently for the 2-stage building Dockerfiles.

-will print out bash-script commands that will:
+The above will print out bash-script commands that will:

 - define all relevant versions
 - contain the "docker build" commands to produce images (as discussed above)